forbesmyester/SyncIt/README.md

 Conflicts occur when Feeding data for which there is local Queueitem for the same Dataset / Datakey.
 This will fire the conflict resolution callback.

 #### Apply
-To update a Jrec stored at a Dataset / Datakey Queueitem are applied to it.
+To update a Storerecord stored at a Dataset / Datakey Queueitem are applied to it.
 The Application of Queueitem cannot be undone by SyncIt so should be done after the Queueitem has been successfully sent to the server.

 #### Feed
 Feeding is the process of taking Queueitem from the Server and attempting to Apply them to the local Store.
 If there are Queueitem for any of the Dataset / Datakey which are being fed, Feeding will stop and a Conflict will occur.

 #### Queueitem
-Queueitems are patches to Jrec.
+Queueitems are patches to Storerecord.
 Queueitem come from one of two places, from the Server or locally.
 If they come from the Server they are Fed, otherwise they are either Applied or removed during Conflict.

 ##### Operation
-Queueitem perform an operation with an Update to modify a Jrec.
+Queueitem perform an operation with an Update to modify a Storerecord.
 Examples of Operations are "set", "update" and "remove".

 ##### Update
 For "set" and "update" modifications, the data take the update as to control how the data is modified.

 ##### Basedonversion
-All Queueitem are based on a Jrec version unless there is no Jrec version in which case it is 0.
+All Queueitem are based on a Storerecord version unless there is no Storerecord version in which case it is 0.
 If you have two Queueitem for the same Dataset / Datakey the second Queueitem will have a Basedonversion one higher than the first.

 ##### Modificationtime
 The time at which the Queueitem was created.